valentine195/Obsidian-Vault/1. Sessions/21-7-4 - Session 8 Planning.md

 > title: Drox
 > Templar, for millenia have we stood vigilant against the Dust Lords, long awaiting the return of your order to complete the tasks set before us by the first templar, [[Tira Miron]].
 She told us the Templars would return to us in strength when we most needed them, and here you stand.
 >
-> Jeremiah, one of the tasks she entrusted to my clan was to guard the chest of the Flame until the return, and guarded it we have.
+> Jeremiah, one of the tasks she entrusted to my clan was to guard this chest of the Flame until the return, and guarded it we have.
 It is now yours.
 >```
 >
 > He bows, then steps aside as four lizardfolk enter the room, burdened by weight of a massive dark grey chest.